Horton self-similarity of Kingman's coalescent tree

 \section{Discussion}

-This paper establishes the root-Horton self-similarity (Theorem~\ref{main}) and states a numerical conjecture about the asymptotic Tokunaga self-similarity (Sect.~\ref{numerics}) for Kingman's coalescent process.
-We also demonstrate (Theorem~\ref{main2}) the distributional equivalence of the combinatorial trees of Kingman's $N$-coalescent process with a constant collision kernel to that of a discrete extended white noise with $N$ local maxima, hence extending the self-similarity results to a tree representation of an infinite white noise (Sect.~\ref{infinite}, Remark 2).
+This paper establishes the root-Horton self-similarity (Sect.~\ref{existence}, Thm~\ref{main}) for Kingman's $N$-coalescent process, as $N$ goes to infinity.
+We also demonstrate (Sect.~\ref{level}, Thm~\ref{main2}) the distributional equivalence of the combinatorial trees of Kingman's $N$-coalescent to that of a discrete extended white noise with $N$ local maxima, hence extending the self-similarity results to a tree representation of a discrete white noise (Sect.~\ref{white}, Cor~\ref{main3}).

+Combining the results of this study with that of Burd et al. \cite{BWW00} and Zaliapin and Kovchegov \cite{ZK12} one observes that Horton self-similarity is a property of (i) white noise, (ii) symmetric random walk, (iii) critical binary Galton-Watson branching process, and (iv) Kingman's $N$-coalescent.
+The listed processes are believed to closely depict physical and biological mechanisms of diverse origin and are commonly used as essential building blocks in scientific modeling.
+The results of this study and those in \cite{BWW00,ZK12} thus provide at least a partial explanation for the omnipresence of Horton self-similarity in observed and modeled branching structures.
+This study seems to be the first that rigorously establishes Horton self-similarity with Horton exponent different from $R=2,4$.

-Our Theorem~\ref{main} establishes a weak root-law convergence of the asymptotic ratios $\cN_k$, while we believe that the stronger (ratio and geometric) forms of convergence are also valid.
+Our Theorem~\ref{main} establishes a weak, root-law, convergence of the asymptotic ratios $\cN_k$, while we believe that the stronger (ratio and geometric) forms of convergence are also valid.
 These stronger Horton laws are usually considered in the literature (e.g., \cite{Pec95,Horton45,DR00,ZK12}).
-For instance, a well-known result is that a tree corresponding to a critical binary Galton-Watson process obey the geometric Horton law with $R=4$; see \cite{Shreve66,YM94,Pec95,DK94,BWW00}.
-It seems important to show rigorously at least the ratio-Horton law ($\lim\limits_{k \rightarrow \infty} \cN_k/\cN_{k+1}=R>0$) because the ability to work with asymptotic ratios is necessary to tackle Tokunaga self-similarity, which provides much stricter constraints on a branching structure.
+It seems important to show rigorously at least the ratio-Horton law ($\lim\limits_{k \rightarrow \infty} \cN_k/\cN_{k+1}=R>0$).

 The Smoluchowski-Horton equations \eqref{Aeta} that form a core of the presented method and their equivalents \eqref{odeG} and \eqref{ODEh} seem to be promising for further more detailed exploration.
 Indeed, one may hope that the approach that refers explicitly to the Horton-Strahler orders might effectively complement conventional analysis of cluster masses.
 The analysis of the Smoluchowski-Horton systems can be done within the ODE framework, similarly to the present study, or within the nonlinear iterative system framework (see \eqref{iter}).
 The latter approach is still to be explored.